There's nothing quite like a hydrating body scrub done at your favorite spa. Your skin feels smooth and moisturized—and

 Step 1: Start in the shower and rinse your body so your skin is wet.

-- Starting at your neck, work the scrub into skin by massaging in a circular motion.
-I like to wear exfoliating gloves when I apply this scrub, but don't worry if you don't have any, your hands will do!
+Step 2: Starting at your neck, work the scrub into skin by massaging in a circular motion.
+You can wear exfoliating gloves when you apply this scrub, but don't worry if you don't have any, your hands will do!

-- Be sure to massage body scrub into your arms, hands, legs, torso and buttocks.
+Step 3: Be sure to massage body scrub into your arms, hands, legs, torso and buttocks.
 If you can reach your upper and lower back, do so, otherwise ask your partner to help you out.
-(You can get an exfoliating towel at health food stores or on Amazon and use them by pulling them back and forth across your back).
+You can also get an exfoliating towel at health food stores or on Amazon and use it by pulling it back and forth across your back.

 Step 4: Pay special attention to any super dry areas, such as the backs of your arms, your elbows and your buttocks.